 “With SMIF ... we hear all these great pitches, which gives us a lot of perspective as we consider new investment ideas.”

 “There’s some mixed feeling on consumer discretionary, but Disney has a lot of stuff going on with the acquisition of 21st Century Fox, with the international expansion of their theme parks, and it’s now getting into streaming, which would be a game-changer,” said Rieser, a sophomore who’s worked at SEI Investments.

 Bertscha, a sophomore with work experience at Pier Capital, liked Sage as a possible takeover target in the pharmaceuticals space, “and we also love what they’ve done in targeting central nervous system disorders,” a hot category in the industry.

 Central to the team’s investment research skills is the Hanlon Financial Systems Center at Stevens.
 The Hanlon Center is home to two state-of-the-art finance labs that allow students to analyze and visualize real-time financial information to make better decisions, as well as reinforcing critical thinking skills that challenge students to seek knowledge from the data.

 CNBC will do periodic updates on the teams’ performance until the Super Bowl, when a winner will be selected based on average percentage change, not including dividends.
-The Stevens team is up against some tough competition over the next nine months, including Kevin O’Leary, a “Shark Tank” personality; NFL stars Nick Lowery and Eric Dickerson; entrepreneur and TV personality Bethany Frankel; and the Beardstown Ladies, an investor club 16 women who have been taking positions since before students on the Stevens team were born.
+The Stevens team is up against some tough competition over the next nine months, including Kevin O’Leary, a “Shark Tank” personality; NFL stars Nick Lowery and Eric Dickerson; entrepreneur and TV personality Bethenny Frankel; and the Beardstown Ladies, an investor club of 16 women who have been taking positions since before students on the Stevens team were born.